Festiniog Railway Princess: History

 Princess was the first steam locomotive delivered to the Ffestiniog Railway.
-She was originally named The Princess - after Princess Alexandra of Denmark - and carried the number 1.
-As delivered she was an 0-4-0 side tank without a cab.
-She began hauling public trains in September 1863.
+It was originally named The Princess - after Princess Alexandra of Denmark - and carried the number 1.
+As delivered it was an 0-4-0 side tank without a cab.
+It began hauling public trains in September 1863.

 From 1868, The Princess began hauling trains on the Festiniog and Blaenau Railway as well as the Ffestiniog Railway.

 In December 1882, The Princess underwent a substantial overhaul and a large cast iron weight was placed over the side tanks and boiler, giving the locomotive extra adhesive weight and the appearance of a saddle tank.
-She continued to run a significant mileage during the 1880s and early 1890s.
-In 1893 she underwent another major overhaul, receiving a full cab and a true saddle tank; at the same time her name was shortened to Princess.
+It ran a significant mileage in the 1880s and early 1890s.
+In 1893 it underwent another major overhaul, receiving a full cab and a true saddle tank; at the same time its name was shortened to Princess.
 After returning from overhaul in 1923, Princess also worked trains on the Welsh Highland Railway which by then was being operated by the Ffestiniog Railway.
-She worked until the closure of the Ffestiniog Railway on 1 August 1946, when she hauled the last train.
+It worked until the closure of the Ffestiniog Railway on 1 August 1946, hauling the last train.

-After the railway was saved for preservation, Princess remained in the same condition she was withdrawn in.
-In 1969 she was put on public display at Blaenau Ffestiniog.
-In 1981, after being repainted in a red livery, she was placed in Spooner's Bar at Harbour Station.
+After the railway was preserved, Princess remained in the same condition it was withdrawn in.
+In 1969 it was put on public display at Blaenau Ffestiniog.
+In 1981, after being repainted in a red livery, it was placed in Spooner's Bar at Harbour Station.

-In 2012, Princess was moved out of Spooner's, and in 2013 she was displayed at Paddington Station to commemorate the 150th. anniversary of its construction.
+In 2012, Princess was moved out of Spooner's, and in 2013 it was displayed at Paddington Station to commemorate the 150th anniversary of its construction.